The Outlook for a Chinese Pivot to Gas

 In China, different provinces are in various stages of development, and there are differences from city to countryside, and between large and small cities.
 China’s growth over the last 30 years has been very fast, and we have become the world’s second-largest economic power.
 Therefore, we are trying our best to increase consumption of clean energy, like gas and renewables, and we are trying very hard to reduce our coal usage, but it will take time and cooperation worldwide.

-Tom Cutler is President of Cutler International, LLC.
-Laura Schwartz is an Intern for the Trade, Economic, and Energy Affairs group at NBR.
+This interview was conducted by Tom Cutler, President of Cutler International, LLC, and Laura Schwartz, an Intern for the Trade, Economic, and Energy Affairs group at NBR.